"In the Spotlight: LinXis discussed in Dutch financial daily"Read more

 He started his career as a general practitioner with a profound interest in Medical Sciences.
 He has an entrepreneurial, marketing and sales background in medical and customer care products and was founder and CEO of several customer care companies.
 He combines analytical and creative thinking with a cooperative character that enables him to mediate LinXis’ partnering and networking activities.

-Board, Chief Business Officer
+Executive board, Chief Business Officer

 Paul Steverink (1962; DVM, PhD) is responsible for LinXis’ finance and business & corporate development.
 He holds a PhD in immunology and headed the vaccine development group for endemic diseases and IP and licensing department at ID Lelystad.
 In addition he has an MBA from Erasmus University, Rotterdam, with a focus on corporate finance.
 He has taken the lead in (financially) structuring several international commercial transactions, in particular transactions with significant intellectual property components.
 Paul has been and is CFO of a variety of biotech companies.